openbouffalo/buildroot_bouffalo/README.md

 Two images are currently build - A minimal image - `sdcard-pine64_0x64_defconfig` and a more complete image - `sdcard-pine64_0x64_full_defconfig`

 The SD card images are configured with a 1Gb Swap Partition, and will resize the rootfs partition on first boot to the full size of the SD card.

+Inside the downloads you will find the following files:
+* m0_lowload_bl808_m0.bin - This firmware runs on M0 and forwards interupts to the D0 for several peripherals
+* d0_lowload_bl808_d0.bin - This is a very basic bootloader that loads opensbi, the kernel and dts files into ram
+* pine64-ox64-firmware.bin/sispeed-m1s-firmware.bin - A image containing OpenSBI, the Kernel and DTS files for Pine64 OX64 and SiSpeed M1S Dock
+* sdcard-*.tar.xz - A tarball containing the rootfs for the image to be flashed to the SD card

 ### Development images
 Latest Development Build Result: